 Skrill is an online payment service that was initially founded back in 2001 under the name Moneybookers.
 Skrill has seen a number of changes during its lifetime, but thankfully it’s managed these changes well, ensuring players always enjoy a reliable and secure payment experience.

-In fact, thanks to the fact that their main rival, PayPal, isn’t widely accepted at online betting websites, Skrill has actually become the more popular choice for online gamblers, as it offers both fast and fee-free money transfers – something that even debit/credit cards often don’t offer these days.
+In fact, thanks to the fact that their main rival, PayPal, isn’t widely accepted at online betting websites, Skrill has actually become the more popular choice for online gamblers, as it offers both fast and fee-less money transfers – something that even debit cards often don’t offer these days.